A Sentiment Consolidation Framework for Meta-Review Generation: Related Work

 \subsection{Automated Sentiment Summarization}

-Sentiment summarization is to get a summary of sentiments in the input texts~\citep{sentiment_summarization_2004}.
-However, most datasets for sentiment summarization are in the product review domain~\citep{content_planning_opinion_summarization_2021}, and scientific sentiment summarization is under exploration.
+Sentiment summarization aims to summarise the overall sentiment given a set of documents \citep{sentiment_summarization_2004}.
+However, most datasets for sentiment summarization are in the product review domain~\citep{content_planning_opinion_summarization_2021}, and scientific sentiment summarization is under-explored.
 Meta-review generation, which is a typical scenario of scientific sentiment summarization, is to automatically generate meta-reviews based on reviews and the multi-turn discussions between reviewers and the author of the corresponding manuscript~\citep{peersum_2023}.
-It is mostly modelled as an end-to-end task~\citep{metagen_2020, gbird_2022}.
-Although \citet{peersum_2023} take consideration of the in-nature conversational structure of source documents, their models have no knowledge of how human meta-reviewers write the meta-reviews and they do not consider the judgements which would be the most important content in the peer-reviewing process in their modelling or evaluation.
-Because this task features multiple source documents with complex relationships which should be considered in the corresponding meta-review, it is a suitable scenario to investigate the ability of models to consolidate information in the summarization process.
+It is mostly modelled as an end-to-end task~\citep{metagen_2020, gbird_2022, mred_2022, dual_view_2020}.
+Although \citet{peersum_2023} considered the conversational structure of reviews and discussions, their models do not explain how human meta-reviewers write the meta-reviews.
+Different from investigating checklist-guided iterative introspection for meta-review generation with prompting~\citep{sos_checklist_2024}, our work is based on a three-layer sentiment consolidation framework and focuses on various review facets, and we explicitly investigate the sentiment fusion process which is arguably an important aspect of meta-review generation.